+"Uh, Luke Skywalker."
+"That password is incorrect."
+Dash laughed.

 "Uh, Han Solo?"
 "That password is incorrect."
 "We could be here a real long time while you rattle off all the names you know, Luke."
 "Shut up, will you?
 I'm thinking."
 "Ah, well, wouldn't want to interfere with that, would we?"
 Luke did think about it.
-It had to be something simple, he figured, something Leia wouldn't forget.
+It had to be something sim- ple, he figured, something Leia wouldn't forget.
 What was the first thing that came to mind when he thought about her?